sumatisridhar/PIL-IBank/README.md

 GIS Files: Includes GIS files used to create the maps in the StoryMap.
 Files include ArcGIS files, project packages, and geodatabases

-StoryMapDetails: Includes other materials used for the StoryMap, such as relevant images and methodology documents
+StoryMapDetails: Includes other materials used for the StoryMap, such as relevant images, references, and methdology documentation.